Why Sports Bras Are Hard to Mass Produce

 • Rib cage expansion

-Unlike tees or tanks, bras interact with physics.
+Unlike basic garments, bras interact with body mechanics and physics.

 Where Mass Production Breaks Down

-“If one seam is off, the whole garment is wrong.”
+“If one seam is wrong, the whole bra is wrong.”

 The Engineering Behind Support